aws-powertools/powertools-lambda-python/docs/utilities/validation.md

         return event
     ```

+!!! note
-**NOTE**: It's not a requirement to validate both inbound and outbound schemas - You can either use one, or both.
+    It's not a requirement to validate both inbound and outbound schemas - You can either use one, or both.

 ### Validate function